Categories

 In spite of this inner pain, I was very happy having her as my wife, and I loved her wholeheartedly.

-Anne and I had seven children in all which I also loved very much, and I taught them to live in God’s ways; they did so while being under my care, but when they left me most of them joined the worldly crowd…
+Anne and I had seven children, all in all, which I also loved very much, and I taught them to live in God’s ways; they did so while being under my care, but when they left me, most of them joined the worldly crowd…

 Louisa was born in England

-Daniel, our third child, was born in England, prematurely, but died four days later…
+• Daniel, our third child, was prematurely born in England, but died four days later… I nevertheless always count him as still being part of our family.

 Philip also saw the day in Athens